-- 1) That Scrutiny Committee Community supports the Statutory Service Plan 2014/15 - 2) That Executive approves: - a) the Statutory Service Plan 2014/15; and - b) the Assistant Director Environment being authorised to change the Statutory Service Plan in the light of centrally issued guidance and/or to meet operational needs.
+- 1) That Scrutiny Committee Community supports the Statutory Service Plan 2015/16 - 2) That Scrutiny Committee Community supports the work being conducted by the service in co-ordinating Anti Social Behaviour - 3) That Executive supports the Statutory Service Plan 2015/16 - 4).
+That Council approves: - a) the Statutory Service Plan 2015/16; and - b) the Assistant Director Environment being authorised to change the Statutory Service Plan in the light of centrally issued guidance and/or to meet operational needs.